JetsonF/Noise-Smoothing/README.md

 # Noise-Smoothing

-A display of random noise which is smoothed by averaging between neighboring values.
+This code generates a grid of random noise values and subsequently employs a process of averaging these values with their neighboring counterparts to achieve a smoothing effect on the overall noise pattern.

+Uses Python 3
+No external files